 What Are the Different Types of Car Differentials?

-Before the invention of automobiles, wagons, chariots and carts all suffered from the same issue of one wheel dragging or slipping when attempting to turn around a corner.
-The industrial revolution added a new problem to overcome – how do you allow engine powered wheels which are mounted on the same axle, rotate independently of each other?
+Before the invention of automobiles, wagons, chariots and carts all suffered from the same issue being one of the front or rear wheels dragging or slipping when attempting to turn around a corner.
+The industrial revolution added a new problem to overcome – how do you allow engine powered wheels mounted on the same axle to rotate independently of each other?

-The earliest models of cars didn’t know how to approach this dilemma, they simply powered just one wheel on an independent axle.
-This was far from an ideal solution as the wheels were often underpowered and encountered frequent issues with traction on anything other than firm, level ground.
-Eventually, in 1827, the French watchmaker Onésiphore Pecqueur invented the open differential, the design in which all other differential systems are derived from.
+The earliest models of cars didn’t know how to approach this dilemma, and they simply powered each wheel on an independent axle.
+Having two sets of front and rear differentials was far from an ideal solution as the wheels were often underpowered and encountered frequent issues with traction on anything other than firm, level ground.
+Eventually, in 1827, the French watchmaker Onésiphore Pecqueur invented the open differential, the design from which all other differential systems are derived.

 What is an Open Differential?

-The powered pinion gear, found at the end of the driveshaft, engages with the ring gear, which then transfers power to both axles through another set of gears.
-It splits the engine torque into two outputs, allowing the wheels to rotate at different speeds.
+The powered pinion gear, found at the end of the driveshaft, engages with the ring gear, which transfers power to both axles through another set of gears.
+The open differential splits the engine torque into two outputs, allowing the wheels to rotate at different speeds.

 What is a Locked Differential?

 The locked, or locking differential, is a variant found on vehicles that primarily go off-road.
-In design and function, a locked differential is almost identical to an open differential.
+A locking differential is almost identical to an open differential in design and function.
 It still distributes the engine torque between the two wheels equally like an open differential.

-The main difference between the two is that a locked differential can lock in place to create a fixed axle instead of an independent one.
-Both wheels can be driven at the same speed regardless of whether or not the wheel has traction.
-This means that both wheels have to be stuck in the mud or ice for you to be truly stuck.
+The main difference is that locking differentials can lock in place to create a fixed axle instead of an independent one.
+Both wheels can be driven at the same speed regardless of whether or not one wheel loses traction.
+This means both wheels have to be stuck in the mud or ice for you to be truly stuck.
 However, it also means that jamming a branch under one wheel can often get you unstuck.

-- It can very difficult to drive on high grip surfaces because both driven wheels turn at the same speed.
+- It can be very difficult to drive on high grip surfaces because both driven wheels turn at the same speed

 What is a Limited Slip Differential?

 Limited slip differentials combine the benefits of both locked and open differentials through a more complex design.
-It utilises an integrated clutch system which automatically locks the left and right sides of the axle together when a wheel begins to lose traction and slip.
-Limited slip differentials are the preferred differential design for high-performance and heavy towing vehicles
+It utilises an integrated clutch system that automatically locks the axle's left and right sides together when a spinning wheel begins to lose traction and slip.

 What is a Torque Vectoring Differential?

-- Can slow down or quicken the car’s rotation around a corner.
+- Can slow down or quicken the car’s rotation around a corner due to torque sensing

-As with any component in a vehicle, regular servicing equals optimal performance.
-Differential oil is often used by transmission specialists to lubricate differentials and manual transmissions so they function safely and smoothly.
 Over time, differential fluid can become dirty and contaminated.
 Continuing to drive with contaminated differential fluid is risky as it can put unnecessary wear on components.
-In the worst case scenario contaminated fluid can lead to permanent vehicle damage.
+In the worst-case scenario, contaminated fluid can lead to permanent vehicle damage.

 Plan to have your differential oil changed every 50,000km by a trained technician.
 Clean, fresh oil will protect your differential and lead to a safer ride.